 Applicants for a special facility licence must lodge with the licensing authority, certain statutory information prior to an application being considered.
-To assist applicants in lodging their application, an application kit containing a lodgment guide,
+To assist applicants in lodging their application, an online lodgement guide is available.

 In addition to the general requirements of the licensing authority under the Act, the following criteria will be considered in determining whether the application for a special facility licence "catering" should be granted:

 Applicants are advised that a copy of an EHO’s health inspection report on the kitchen(s) which includes detail on the adequacy of refrigeration in relation to the number and size of functions to be catered for and, makes reference to facilities